U.S. Relations With Chile

+Chile, one of the United States’ strongest partners in Latin America, has maintained a robust democracy for the last 26 years including respect for the rule of law and a focus on economic stability, education, environmental protection, human rights, and development.
 From 1973 to 1990, Chile was ruled by a military government that came to power in a coup.
 The U.S. Government applauded and supported the rebirth of democratic practices in Chile in the late 1980s and early 1990s.
 Providing U.S. citizen services, helping maintain a vibrant, inclusive democracy and a healthy and sustainable economy that benefits all Chileans are among the most important U.S. interests in Chile.
 The two countries consult frequently on issues of mutual concern, including in the areas of international commerce, multilateral diplomacy, security, academic exchanges, military cooperation, and science.
 The U.S. Government and the Government of Chile have frequent high-level interaction.
 The United States and Chile have a Free Trade Agreement (FTA) since 2004 that allows 100% of U.S. consumer and industrial goods to be exported to Chile duty free.

 U.S.-Chile collaboration on environmental protection and scientific research is extensive and includes sustainable development, energy efficiency and conservation, wildlife management of terrestrial and marine protected areas, environmental law enforcement, glacier monitoring, and agricultural best practices.
 Many U.S. Government agencies are actively engaged in Chile, including the U.S. Environmental Protection Agency, the National Science Foundation, the U.S. Department of Interior, the U.S. Geological Survey, the National Park Service, the U.S. Department of Agriculture, and the National Oceanographic and Atmospheric Administration.
 The National Science Foundation has invested over a billion dollars in astronomical observatories in Chile, with plans to invest hundreds of billions more in the coming years.